 Usually the USDA needs about 48 hours to return the pet paperwork, and considering that the offices will be closed on Dec.
 25 and Jan.
 1, will have limited hours on Dec.
 24 and 31, and will probably be experiencing backlogs and generally running slower than normal during the entire week, the window of opportunity to get everything in order becomes uncomfortably small.

 Even the most organized travelers could find their plans suspended if their documents aren't returned in time.
+Especially this year, with both Christmas and New Years falling on a Wednesday.
+Having the proper paperwork issued & endorsed in time may not be a reality.
 Your best bet is to arrange your pet’s flights so that the USDA endorsements can be issued well before or well after the holiday rush.

 2. Consider departing from a port city.

 If your plans depend on your pet being able to travel during Christmas or New Year’s week, your best bet may be to depart from a USDA port city.
 Many larger airports have port vets, so if you're traveling from New York, Chicago, Los Angeles, San Francisco, Miami or Atlanta you may be able to have your USDA paperwork taken care of on-site at the time of departure.

 Again, these offices may be experiencing backlogs and closures and advance appointments are often required at port USDA offices, so it’s best to discuss this possibility with a pet relocation specialist before moving forward.

 While not all relocations will face the holiday-related logistical roadblocks (for example, moves within the United States, US imports, and US exports to Mexico and Canada do not require USDA endorsements), it's worth remembering that things tend to be more chaotic during the holidays.